markusmoenig/Eldiron/docs/docs/characters_items/input_mapping.md

 persistent; the class action bar remains the fallback for slots without an override.

-`ui.spellbook` opens the same draggable catalogue shell filtered to actions with `kind = "spell"`.
-It uses the same ruleset icons, availability checks, and quick-slot assignment path.
+`ui.spellbook` opens the complete active-class ability catalogue in the configurable player-facing book.
+Action `kind` values organize entries into Combat, Spells, and Utility; they do not exclude non-magical abilities.
+The book uses the same ruleset icons, availability checks, and quick-slot assignment path.

 ```toml
 [actions.basic_attack]